- Education and Science»

 Innovations - Balloon

 The balloon was as close to flight as any soldier ever dreamed, though the balloon was almost always tethered to the ground during its flight.
 One or two men stood in a wicker basket suspended underneath the hydrogen-filled balloon, which ascended to a maximum elevation of about 1,000 feet (~300 meters).
-From there, the aeronauts gathered and communicated intelligence on the enemy and on the state of its own army via telegraph.
+From there, the aeronauts gathered and communicated intelligence on the enemy and on the state of its own army via telegraph, signal flags, hand signals, or even megaphone.
 Enemy artillery and sharpshooters were drawn to the balloon, but often the cannon were not able to tilt up sufficiently when the balloon was at its highest elevation.
 Men on the ground, that manned the guide ropes and/or pulleys, pulled the balloon back to earth when the flight was complete.
 During the descent, the balloon was more vulnerable to enemy artillery fire, though none were destroyed by enemy action during the War.
-The US Balloon Corps, which once totaled seven balloons, was eventually disbanded by mid-1863, less than two years from its inception.
+The U.S. Balloon Corps, which once totaled seven balloons, was created in October 1861 but was eventually disbanded in August 1863, less than two years from its inception.